ABOUT US

-The NSW Family Day Care Association has the central aim of promoting and supporting all aspects of Family Day Care.
+The NSW Family Day Care Association aims to promote and support all aspects of Family Day Care (FDC).

-Since its creation in 1976, the Association has worked to provide support, resourcing and advocacy for all its members, and to increase the status of Family Day Care and In Home Care within the community.
+Establishment in 1976, the Association works to provide support, resourcing and advocacy for all of its members, and to increase the status of Family Day Care and In Home Care within the community.

-The overall role of the Association is the promotion of children’s wellbeing, and this is achieved through excellence in our service delivery, and the wealth of extremely talented and skilled people working within the Family Day Care sector.
+The overall role of the Association is the promotion of children’s wellbeing.
+This is achieved through excellence in our service delivery, and the wealth of extremely talented and skilled people working within the Family Day Care sector.

 To promote the wellbeing of children and to encourage discussion and exchange of ideas relating to children and their needs